 Iris Wexler is a senior journalism major and is so excited to join The Temple News staff as the assistant audience engagement editor for outreach.
 Iris is an avid traveler, having crossed the United States several times.
 On her travels, she has witnessed the varied and diverse landscapes and cultures that make up this country.
 She enjoys running through the city and practicing yoga.
 She is passionate about LGBTQ rights and fighting for equality for all.
 Her two cats help to keep her sane when life gets crazy.
 You can reach Iris at firstname.lastname@example.org.

 Maryam Siddiqui is the web editor at The Temple News and a senior public relations major.
 She was the copyeditor for Templar Yearbook during the 2019-20 school year and currently serves as a copyeditor for REFINE Magazine.
 She has worked as a writing tutor at Temple’s Student Success Center since her sophomore year and will also be working in the Translational Research Center at the Fox School of Business this fall.
 She spent this past summer interning in the Corporate Communications department at Independence Blue Cross in Philadelphia.
 When she’s not bouncing between Zoom meetings, she’s usually on Netflix rewatching “Reign,” playing badminton with her brother or daydreaming about Pita Chip.
 You can reach Maryam at email@example.com

 Erik Coombs is a junior media studies and production major.
 He is a member of Temple’s club swim team.
-Erik has also started a company named Deep Streets Media that focuses on production in the Philadelphia hip-hop industry.
+Erik also work’s with artists and small businesses in Philadelphia creating promotional content.
 In his free time, he likes to hang out with friends and take photos.
-You can reach him at email@example.com.
+You can reach him at firstname.lastname@example.org.